vismaosscomponents/terraform-wrapper/README.md

     tf workspace select acc

+* creating workspace requires write permissions because the buckets are encrypted with KMS keys

 Login with PUM:

-    Run pum-aws to get the credentials
+    Run pum-aws retrieve the credentials

 Do some stuff: